api4ai/fashion-examples/python/requests/README.md

 # API4AI fashion sample

-This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI Fashion API.
 The sample is implemented in `python` using [requests](https://pypi.org/project/requests/) module.